moyner/moyner.github.io/content/post/kernels-and-agents/index.md

 - Vendor neutral GPU programming
 - AI assistance

-This post is intended to be read by readers who may not be familiar with all of the above, so please bear with me if you are already a GPU-reservoir simulation expert who writes Julia kernels in your sleep.
+This post is intended to be read by readers who may not be familiar with all of the above, so please bear with me if you are already a GPU-reservoir simulation expert who writes Julia kernels in your sleep (if so, drop me a line, we probably have some overlapping interests!).

 ## GPU reservoir simulation